Department of Mathematics

-YALE UNIVERSITY J. WILLARD GIBBS ASSISTANT PROFESSORSHIPS IN MATHEMATICS 2019-2020
+J. WILLARD GIBBS ASSISTANT PROFESSORSHIPS

-The teaching load for Gibbs Assistant Professors will be kept light, so as to allow ample time for research.
+The teaching load for Gibbs Assistant Professors will be kept light, to allow ample time for research.
 This will consist of three one-semester courses per year.
-Other duties may consist of a one-semester course at the graduate level in the general area of the instructor’s research.
+Part of the duties may consist of a one-semester course at the graduate level in the general area of the instructor’s research.

 Position in Mathematics Instruction

 The Department of Mathematics at Yale seeks one or more individuals with demonstrated expertise in college mathematics teaching to be appointed at the non-ladder rank of Lecturer.
 Salary commensurate with experience.

 The successful candidate will have a 2-2 teaching load, primarily focused on introductory courses through multivariable calculus.
 The position will typically include working with faculty and graduate student instructors to develop their teaching, directing multi-section courses, working on curriculum development, and performing administrative tasks related to teaching.

 The position is for three years.
 In rare cases, it may carry the possibility of renewal.

 Qualifications: Ph.D. in mathematics; interest and skill in teaching introductory mathematics courses.
 We welcome additional experience relevant to the duties listed above.

 Applicants should include the following in support of their application:

 1. Cover letter 2.
 Curriculum Vitae 3.
 Three to five letters of reference, at least two of which must focus on teaching 4.
 Teaching statement 5.
 Teaching portfolio that includes at least one complete set of recent teaching evaluations from an introductory course, as well as other evidence of teaching engagement and creativity.